mrblomblo/yt-dlp-usage-script/README.md

 ## Setup (Windows)
 1. Create a folder and name it whatever you want, this is where all the files will be.
 (From now on, I'll call it the main folder)
-2. Download the *run.bat* file from this project and place it in the main folder.
+2. Download the [run.bat](https://github.com/mrblomblo/yt-dlp-usage-script/releases/latest/download/run.bat) file and place it in the main folder. *The link auto-downloads the latest Windows version*
 3. Run the *run.bat* file.
 You will see that the script has created five folders, **EXE**, **Downloads** and **Audio**, **Video** & **Music** in the **Downloads** folder.
-4. Download the *VARS.txt* file and place it in your **EXE** folder.
+4. Download the [VARS.txt](https://github.com/mrblomblo/yt-dlp-usage-script/releases/latest/download/VARS.txt) file from the latest release and place it in your **EXE** folder. *The link auto-downloads the latest Windows version*
-5. Download the latest [YT-DLP FFmpeg build](https://github.com/yt-dlp/FFmpeg-Builds/releases/download/latest/ffmpeg-master-latest-win64-gpl.zip) and the latest [YT-DLP](https://github.com/yt-dlp/yt-dlp/releases/latest/download/yt-dlp.exe) versions.
-(These links auto-download the latest Windows versions)
+5. Download the latest [YT-DLP FFmpeg build](https://github.com/yt-dlp/FFmpeg-Builds/releases/download/latest/ffmpeg-master-latest-win64-gpl.zip) and the latest [YT-DLP](https://github.com/yt-dlp/yt-dlp/releases/latest/download/yt-dlp.exe) versions. *These links auto-download the latest Windows versions*
 6. Unzip the FFmpeg ZIP file, then go into **bin** and move the three files to the **EXE** folder.
 Now you can delete the FFmpeg folder and the ZIP that you downloaded (The one named *ffmpeg-master-latest-win64-gpl*).
 7. Move the *yt-dlp.exe* file to the **EXE** folder that the script created earlier.
-8. Create a text file called *log.txt* (not *log.txt.txt*) in the main folder. ([Check the wiki](https://github.com/mrblomblo/yt-dlp-usage-script/wiki/How-to-show-file-extensions-on-Windows-10-&-11) for how to see extensions so that you don't accidentally use double-extensions)
-9. Make sure that your folders and files match the photos below:
+8. Make sure that your folders and files match the photos below (*Ignore log.txt as it gets created automatically after the first download*):

  ![image](https://github.com/mrblomblo/yt-dlp-usage-script/assets/63555404/942dfc46-6505-4449-ab0e-a4b07d3b6149)